JulienRZ-Dev/jobshop/doc/src/prelude.md

 To import the project in IntelliJ (once IntelliJ is running):

  - Open a new project : `Open project` or `File > Open`
- - Select the `gradle.build` file in the cloned repository.
+ - Select the `build.gradle` file in the cloned repository.
  - Select `Open as project`.

 To run the program in IntelliJ, you can

  - Right click on the `src/main/java/jobshop/Main` class in the project view.
  - Select `Run Main.main()`.
 The program should execute but complain that some arguments are missing.
- - Give it the expected command line arguments : `Run > Edit Configuration`, then fill in the `Program arguments` text box.
+ - Specify the expected command line arguments :
+   - open the run configuration dialog: `Run > Edit Configuration`
+   - fill in the `Program arguments` text box with `--solver basic random --instance aaa1 aaa2` (see the next page for more details on the meaning of the arguments)

 ### Working on the command line (Gradle)